quananhpham/VeevaMedicalInquiryEmail/README.md

   In terms of logic, this class decodes the signature stored on the MI record and attaches it to the email as a binary PNG file.
   It will call the salesforce mail merge functionality by passing in the MI record and email template to generate the email body.

-  Parameters:
+  Parameters:<br/>
-		recipientId			salesforce Id of the intended recipient of the email medicalInquiryId	salesforce Id of the medical inquiry record for the mail merge fields and signature will be extracted
+		recipientId			salesforce Id of the intended recipient of the email<br/>
+		medicalInquiryId	salesforce Id of the medical inquiry record for the mail merge fields and signature will be extracted<br/>
-  Returns:
-		void
+  Returns:<br/>
+		void<br/>

-Sample usage:
+Sample usage:<br/>
   emailHelper.sendEmail('005i0000000hBMn', 'a0ui0000000CsB2AAK');